Skip to Main

 Local

-Communities in Wexford County band together to support and pay tribute Rebecca Park and her family
+Wexford County bands together to support and pay tribute to Rebecca Park and family

 WEXFORD COUNTY — Northern Michigan is remembering Rebecca Park, the pregnant woman who was murdered while 38 weeks pregnant.

-Investigators believe her unborn baby was also killed but no idea where the remains are at this time.
+Investigators believe her unborn baby was also killed, but do not know where the remains are as of Dec.
+5.

-The biological mom, Cortney Bartholomew and her husband Bradly Bartholomew now sitting in jail, denied bond, charged with several charges including Becca’s murder.
+The biological mom, Cortney Bartholomew, and her husband, Bradly Bartholomew now sitting in jail, denied bond, charged with several charges, including Park’s murder.

 Advertisement

-Investigators allege that the two planned an attack on Becca has shocked the community.
+Investigators allege that the two planned an attack on Park has shocked the community.

-Organizer of the vigil, Jodi Lewis, said she was asked by the family that adopted Becca to organize a vigil for Becca and Baby Richie’s honor.
+Organizer of the vigil, Jodi Lewis, said she was asked by the family that adopted Park to organize a vigil for Park and Baby Richie’s honor.

 Advertisement

-Becca was ultimately found last Tuesday by a search group.
-Lewis said the community in the Cadillac area are devastated at the news.
+Park was ultimately found last Tuesday by a search group.
+Lewis said the community in the Cadillac area is devastated at the news.

 “It’s kind of a kick in the teeth that we had monsters like that in our community.
 They were in our grocery store.
 They were living in our neighborhood.
 How did we not know we had monsters in our community?” said Lewis.